A typical day

 A range of activities and toys are provided both indoors and outdoors in the garden.
 Learning activities are planned on a regular basis to ensure they are meeting the individual needs and interests of each child as according to the EYFS.

-Children may do several activities within the 3-hour work cycle.
+Children may do several activities within the cycle.
 Children are encouraged to replace activities back on the shelf once they have completed an activity.

 Activities may also be adult led such as a baking or craft activity, story-telling session or song-time.
 However children can freely choose to opt out of adult led activities.

-Children are often taken out on outings to the park, playground, library or playgroup.
+Children are often taken out on outings to the park, playground, library, local museum and art gallery or playgroup.

 - 12pm – Lunch-time